Jessica Amber

 Screenshot of Pixlr X, with the Save dialog open and PNG selected

-If your image is a high enough resolution, you might get away with manually erasing the background.
-If the background contrasts very cleanly and strongly from your design, you may be able to use Photoshop's Magic Eraser tool, or use a magic selection to select the area and then delete it.
+If your image is a high enough resolution (I try to always work at a resolution of at least 4000px), AND if the background contrasts very strongly from your artwork, you might get away with manually erasing the background, using tools like Photoshop’s Magic Eraser tool, or use a magic selection to select the area and then delete it.

 Conclusion

-Your image should now have a transparent background and be ready for selling on Redbubble stickers.
+Your artwork should now have a transparent background and be ready for selling on Redbubble stickers, and other products.
+Congratulations!

 If any parts of this tutorial were unclear, or you need more help, please leave a comment below and I'll be happy to help you out!